crcn/mojojs.com/content/docs/1 Guides/1 Structuring your application.article.md

 2. It ensures that your application is broken out into smaller units.
 3. It's easier, and much faster writing unit tests.
 4. It's an easy pattern to follow.
+5. Doesn't break if you need to source files around.

 Here's an short example of a `messages` model unit test: